Charles Howard, 1st Earl of Nottingham: Spanish Armada: 1588

 In late August Howard wrote to Elizabeth, the Privy Council and Walsingham of the terrible sickness that had spread throughout the fleet.
 On 29 August he informed Walsingham: "There is not any of them that hath one day's victuals, and many [of them] have sent many sick men ashore here, and not one penny to relieve them...It were too pitiful to have men starve after such a service.
 I know her Majesty would not, for any good.
 Therefore I had rather open the Queen's Majesty's purse something to relieve them, than they should be in that extremity; for we are to look to have more of these services; and if men should not be cared for better than to let them starve and die miserably, we should very hardly get man to serve.
 Sir, I desire [but] that there may be but double allowance of but as much as I [give] out of my own purse, and yet I am not the ablest man in [the realm]; but, before God, I had rather have never penny in the world than they should lack".
 In December Howard wrote to Burghley: "...there hath grown a surcharge unto her Majesty of 623l.
 10s.
 11d. in this late service, by reason of certain extraordinary kinds of victuals, as wine, cider, sugar, oil, and certain fish, provided and distributed amongst the ships at Plymouth by my order, and Sir Francis Drake's, which was done as well to relieve such men withal as by reason of sickness or being hurt in fight".

 Howard commissioned the Italian writer Petruccio Ubaldini to write a chronicle on the defeat of the Armada.
 He also commissioned a Flemish artist, Hendrick Cornelisz Vroom, to make a series of tapestries on the Armada, based on Augustine Ryther's engravings.
 These tapestries were for many years at Howard's London home and he sold them to James I to help pay for debts.
 In 1650 they were displayed in the House of Lords where they remained until destroyed by fire in October 1834.
 However they can still be seen in John Pine's 1739 publication of The Tapestry Hangings of the House of Lords.

-Cadiz expedition: 1596
+Cádiz expedition: 1596

 Howard was created Earl of Nottingham in 1596 and was appointed Lord Lieutenant General of England [a unique and unprecedented title] in 1599.
 In 1596, when another Spanish invasion was feared, Howard was again appointed to defend England.
-Howard and the Earl of Essex jointly led an attack against the Spanish base at Cadiz on 20 June.
+Howard and the Earl of Essex jointly led an attack against the Spanish base at Cádiz on 20 June.